gobstones/gobstones-scripts/project-types/common/README.md

 If your library supports a CLI, explain how to use it, that is, which commands and flags are available, what do they do, and so on.

-If your library does not support CLI, you may remove the whole section.
+If your library does not support CLI, you may remove this section entirely.

 # Architecture